interlay/interlay.github.io/docs/vault/guide.md

 - [x] Received testnet DOT
 - [x] Started the Vault client locally
-- [x] Registered your Vault on the Beta PolkaBTC testnet
+- [x] Registered your Vault on the Beta interBTC testnet
 - [x] Inspected the status and activities of your Vault

 ## Prerequisites